 - determine decision-making aspects,

 - develop intercultural skills : be open to others, understand systems of reference, manage misunderstandings, construct a dialogue, develop empathy, cooperate, favour mutual experimentation to find solutions, stimulate creativity…

-Intercultural coaching aims to recognize the differences, finding coherence in change, manage diversity and create synergy.
+Intercultural coaching aims to find coherence in change, manage diversity, take advantages of differences and create synergy.

 Culture is that complex whole which includes knowledge, beliefs, arts, morals, law, customs and any other capabilities and habits acquired by man as a member of society.
 Tylor